District of Columbia Unemployment Extension

 Federally funded EUC has come to an end as of Dec 2013, unless further actions are taken by the Senate it will continue to be unavailable.
 For now, applicants are requested to depend on regular UI benefits given by the state.

-EB is also subject to unavailability as they depend on unemployment rates of the state.
-EB is given only during periods of high unemployment.
+EUC is also subject to unavailability as they depend on unemployment rates of the state.
+EUC is given only during periods of high unemployment.

 Following are the tiers for EUC